 JOSÉ AND JOSEFA´S INTERIOR

-Exiting "José and Josefa", we reach a walkway that leads us to the museum section of the facilities: the center for learning about the sea.
+Exiting "José and Josefa", we reach a walkway with the audioguide that leads us to the museum section of the facilities: the center for learning about the sea.
 We are going to do a tour through its different rooms.
 We start by visiting the Pedro Bayona Orts’ Collection of World Shells.
 Leaving this room, we reach the projection room, where we will learn about the history of Aguilas Center and its economic development linked to the sea.
 To do so, we will see a didactic video as we sit in original seats made with authentic fishing nets.

 FISHING ARTS AND SYSTEMS